Moncton: Military

-Infrastructure

 Health facilities

 There are two major regional referral and teaching hospitals in Moncton.
 The Moncton Hospital has approximately 381 inpatient beds and is affiliated with Dalhousie University Medical School.
 It is home to the Northumberland family medicine residency training program and is a site for third and fourth year clinical training for medical students in the Dalhousie Medicine New Brunswick Training Program.
 The hospital hosts UNB degree programs in nursing and medical x-ray technology and professional internships in fields such as dietetics.
 Specialized medical services at the hospital include neurosurgery, peripheral and neuro-interventional radiology, vascular surgery, thoracic surgery, hepatobiliary surgery, orthopedics, trauma, burn unit, medical oncology, neonatal intensive care, and adolescent psychiatry.
 A$48 million expansion to the hospital was completed in 2009 and contains a new laboratory, ambulatory care centre, and provincial level one trauma centre.
 A new oncology clinic was built at the hospital and opened in late 2014.
 The Moncton Hospital is managed by Horizon Health Network (formerly the South East Regional Health Authority).